The 22 wildest behind the scenes facts and productions secrets of Selling Sunset

 Maya currently has two children, and announced in season four she is expecting a third.
 And, it’s not because she doesn’t want them to appear on the show that we have never seen them on camera.
 “Apparently, it’s expensive to film a baby in production.
 They have to hire nurses.
 The baby can only be on up to 30 minutes.
 It’s a whole thing,” she told Women’s Health.

-Season four of Selling Sunset is available on Netflix now.
+Season five of Selling Sunset is available on Netflix now.
 For all the latest Netflix news, drops, quizzes and memes like The Holy Church of Netflix on Facebook.